 - Oil: We rub the potatoes in this so to promote more even uniform baking.

 - Evaporated Milk: Big mama’s liquid of choice was the PET brand.
-It gives such richness and creaminess to the filling.
+You can also use heavy cream or half-and-half instead to make the filling creamier.

 - Spices: Big mama never used cinnamon so you won’t find it in this recipe.
 She loved her some nutmeg though.
 That warm spice plus a pinch of salt brings all the flavors together.